 Experts say continuous testing is all about bringing change in the already transforming world of Agile and DevOps.
 It makes sense since every IT hub is moving from old testing techniques to the updated and rapid ones.
 The reason isn’t unknown ─ that is the user experience.

-But surprisingly, businesses are focusing more to adopt Agile techniques of development and testing, opposed to test automation.
+But surprisingly, businesses are focusing more to adopt Agile techniques of development and testing, as opposed to testing automation.
 According to a recent study, Agile implementation is now about 88%, while out of these Agile institutions, only 26% have roughly adopted test automation.

 Business Risk Assessment